Olivier7355/boulder-dash/README.md

 # Cheat Keys

 # Room For Improvement
 This is just a programming experiment of the Boulderdash game mechanics.
-Therefore it does not include all the features from the [original Boulder Dash version (1984)](https://en.wikipedia.org/wiki/Boulder_Dash) from Peter Liepa.
+Therefore it does not include all the features from the [original Boulder Dash version (1984)](https://en.wikipedia.org/wiki/Boulder_Dash) developed by Peter Liepa.

 If you were to polish this game further you would want to add things like: